Studio portrait of Charles Dagenett wearing school uniform.

-They are, back row, standing, left to right: Robert Matthews, Martin Archiquette, William Froman, Charles E. Dagenett; middle row, seated, left to right: Henry Standing Bear, Josiah Powlas, Etta Robertson...
+They are, back row, left to right: Robert Matthews (seated), Martin Archiquette, John Tyler, William Froman, Charles E. Dagenett; middle row, seated, left to right: Henry Standing Bear, Etta Robertson,...

 A series of twenty nine letters written to Captain Richard H. Pratt in response to a questionnaire sent to former students.
 The accompanying questionnaire forms are not included.